 Steve Wright: Things are good.
 Just getting back from a good trip back to Michigan to see the family, and that was a lot of fun.
 How’s everything going with your new program that you’re working on?

 Chris Kresser: Yeah, the 14Four.
 It was great.
 Last week we recorded in studio.
 I was in a video studio we were using to record all the videos for the program.
 We have weekly videos for each week of the program but also some exercise demos and some stress management audio and video demos, a five elements qigong set that I demonstrated, and I’m super excited about the program.
 I think it’s going to help a lot of people.
 This program is really all about implementation.
-In my book, Your Personal Paleo Code, I talk about personalization and why that’s so helpful over the long term, developing your own program of diet and lifestyle that meets your particular needs, and I really believe that’s true.
+In my book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), I talk about personalization and why that’s so helpful over the long term, developing your own program of diet and lifestyle that meets your particular needs, and I really believe that’s true.
 On the other hand, some people just need a lot of support to get started because it’s hard to make diet and lifestyle changes in the context of a really busy life and kids and family and work and everything that goes into modern life, so this program is all about giving people all the tools they need to make the transition to a healthy diet and lifestyle, really holding their hand every step of the way, and it’s also going to be a great reset for people.
 In the same way that people do Whole30s to kind of hit the reset button, I think this is going to be a great alternative to that because it’s a 14-day reset.
 It’s a little bit shorter, really accessible, but it also includes the important lifestyle elements like movement, stress management, and sleep, so it’s kind of like a whole body, whole lifestyle reset.
 It may even be ready by the time people are listening to this.
 I’m never sure when these podcasts air versus when we record them, but probably sometime in mid-August is when it will be available at least to people who are already subscribers, so I’m looking forward to it.

 Steve Wright: Yeah, that sounds amazing.
 I think that’s going to be a great program.
 Coming off this trip back to Michigan, all my routines were all messed up, and so workout and stress reduction, all that stuff was kind of off the rails because just living in someone else’s house again and following different sets of rules, I’m happy to be back in Boulder here and back to my routines.